githwxi/ATS-Postiats/doc/EXAMPLE/JS/fact/README.md

 animation, web workers, and network communication (either through AJAX or Websockets).
-As the JS code always runs in a single threaded context, doing things like busy waiting should typically be avoided as event handlers can otherwise be blocked from occuring.
+As the JS code always runs in a single threaded context, doing things like busy waiting should typically be avoided as event handlers can otherwise be blocked from occurring.

-In this example, computing the factorial of a given number typically take very little time.
+In this example, computing the factorial of a given number takes very little time.
 For tasks requiring longer time to complete, it is sensible to move computation into a Web Worker so that the browser does not become unresponsive.

 ### Multiple Precision Arithmetic

-For computing the factorial of large integer, one can employ the GNU Multiple Precision library, which is already successfully compiled to Javascript by the emscripten compiler.
-More information can be found [on-line][kripken-gmp.js].
+For computing the factorial of a large integer, one can employ the GNU Multiple Precision library (gmplib), which is already successfully compiled to Javascript by the emscripten compiler.
+Please find further related information [on-line][kripken-gmp.js].

 [kripken-gmp.js]: https://github.com/kripken/gmp.js